sarthfrey/leetcode-course/README.md

 ### How to use this Doc

 At any step, feel free to continue to any later step.
-That said, this stuff is inherently a graph of knowledge and so it is not well presented linearly.
+That said, this stuff is inherently a graph of knowledge and so it's not well suited to linear presentation.
 However, at the very least, you can trust that following this guide in a linear fashion will be a valid progression strategy.

 ### Step 0: Requirements